U.S. charges Russians with 2016 U.S. election tampering to boost Trump

 U.S. Deputy Attorney General Rod Rosenstein told a press conference that the defendants allegedly conducted “what they called information warfare against the United States, with the stated goal of spreading distrust towards the candidates and the political system in general.”

-The indictment describes a sophisticated, multi-year and well-funded operation, dubbed “Project Lakhta,” by Russian entities to influence the election, beginning as early as May 2014.
+The indictment describes a sophisticated and well-funded multi-year operation, dubbed “Project Lakhta,” by Russian entities, to influence the election, beginning as early as May 2014.

 Russians unlawfully used stolen social security numbers and birth dates of Americans to open accounts on the PayPal digital payment platform and to post on social media using those fake identities, the indictment said.